darktable-org/dtorg/content/blog/2024-12-21-how-do-i-...-in-dt-5.0/index.md

-For manual application, open the [_styles_](https://darktable.org/usermanual/en/module-reference/utility-modules/lighttable/styles/) module and navigate to the "darktable camera styles" entry in the list of styles.
+For manual application, open the [_styles_](https://darktable.org/usermanual/en/module-reference/utility-modules/lighttable/styles/) module and navigate to the "darktable camera styles" (v5.0) or "darktable > camera styles" (v5.2+) entry in the list of styles.
 Expand this entry to show camera manufacturers, then expand the appropriate manufacturer to access its models.
 Note that applying a different model's style to your camera's images is unlikely